-Those who use Comcast's Xfinity-branded residential-gateway broadband routers, which combine a cable modem with an Ethernet and wireless router, could soon find themselves becoming mules for the company's publicly available network.
-Comcast announced recently that it is starting to turn on a second Wi-Fi signal in its customers' home routers that could be used by anyone with an Xfinity account — even total strangers who happen to be driving by.
+Those who use Comcast's Xfinity-branded residential-gateway broadband routers, which combine a cable modem with an Ethernet and wireless router, could find themselves becoming mules for the company's publicly available network.
+Comcast can turn on a second Wi-Fi signal in its customers' home routers that could be used by anyone with an Xfinity account — even total strangers who happen to be driving by.

-The company has already activated this feature on hundreds of thousands of routers in parts of Florida, Minnesota, Pennsylvania and New Jersey, and in the Houston and Washington, D.C., metro areas.
+The company has already activated this feature on hundreds of thousands of routers all around the United States.
 It intends to turn on millions of these hotspots in the coming months.

 A Comcast Internet technical-support representative told us after this story was first published that the Arris TG862G and Technicolor TC8305 models support the public Wi-Fi hotspot feature, while Cisco and SMC models do not as of yet.
 While the Cisco devices do have two antennas, they're only for dual-band Wi-Fi in the home, said the tech-support rep. The SMC models have only one antenna.